amiv-eth/amivapi/docs/User_Guide.md

 #Unregistered users

-AMIV api currently allows unregistered users in axactly two cases: Signing up for a public event (when 'is_public' is set to True) or managing email-subscribtions for public email lists.
+Next to GET operations on public data, AMIV API currently allows unregistered users in exactly two cases: Signing up for a public event (when 'is_public' is set to True) or managing email-subscribtions for public email lists.

+Basically, an unregistered user can perform any GET, POST, PATCH or DELETE action on the supported resource within the usual rights.
+However, as the HTTP request is without login, you need to confirm for every action that you are the owner of the given email-address.
+Therefore, a confirmation token will be send to the specified address.

 ##Public Events
 To subscribe to a public event with an email-address you simply post to "/eventsignups":

+Data:

     {
-        'event_id': 1,
+        'event_id': 17,
         'user_id': -1,
         'email': "mymail@myprovider.ch",
     }

 You will receive a 202 Acepted.
-This means that the signup is not valid yet, but the user has received an email and can confirm the signup by clicking on a link.
+This means that the signup is not valid yet, but the server has received valid data and the user can confirm the signup by clicking on a link in an email.
+The User-ID '-1' stands for the anonymous user.

+In stead of using the link-workaround, one can also just POST the token send to the email-Adress to '/confirms' in the following way:

+    POST /confirms?token=dasdagrfvcihk34t8xa2

 ##Email Forwards
-They work like eventsignups, but just post address and forward-id to "/forwardaddresses".
+For email-lists, we know 3 resources: '/forwards', '/forwardusers', '/forwardaddresses'.
+To create a new subscription or change an existing one for an unregistered user, you need to use '/forwardaddresses'.
+The user '-1' needs not be be specified because this resource is specific for the purpose of anonymous addresses.
+The procedure of confirmation is exactly the same as for events.

 # Common Problems